housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 Item Comments
 ==================
 We're almost done!
-Before we start adding our comments components, let's set up routing when you click on an item.
+Before we start adding our other comment page components, let's update the links in `ItemComponent` to include routing.

 {% highlight html %}
 <!-- item.component.html -->